franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_guarantees.md

 ## Censorship-resistance Guarantee

-The censorship-resistance guaranteeas only holds as long as malicious validators are not more than 1/3 of the validator set.
+The censorship-resistance guarantees only holds as long as malicious validators are not more than 1/3 of the validator set.

 As at 21st July, 2022, there are 175 validators on the Cosmos Hub.
 The relatively small number increases the possibility for validators to collude, making censorship easier.